boeboe/linkerd-poc/README.md

-# Istio POC
+# Linkerd POC

 ## Overview

-This project provides a Proof of Concept (PoC) for deploying a Kubernetes cluster using kind and installing Istio using helm.
-The deployment can be controlled using the provided Makefile targets and bash scripts, which offer a convenient way to manage the cluster and Istio components.
+This project provides a Proof of Concept (PoC) for deploying a Kubernetes cluster using kind and installing Linkerd using helm.
+The deployment can be controlled using the provided Makefile targets and bash scripts, which offer a convenient way to manage the cluster and Linkerd components.

 ## Prerequisites